Equal Pay for Similar Work: Empirical appendix

 \subsection{Designation of treatment status}

 We define a treated firm as a firm that employs at least 10 long-term workers at the time of EPSW announcement.
 In this section, we discuss several reasons lending validity to this choice.

 First, as firm size is endogenous, a potential concern is that manipulations in size at the time of EPSW announcement could affect our analysis.
-As discussed by \cite{mccrary2008}, a discontinuity in the share of firms with fewer than 10 long-term workers at the time of announcement suggests that firms may strategically alter their workforce quickly to avoid EPSW, which would mean our designation of treatment would not be valid.
-Figure \ref{mccrary} investigates this concern by plotting the share of firms in our sample with strictly fewer than 10 long-term workers across time, and overlays a separate best-fit polynomial for the time period before versus after policy announcement.
-As can be seen visually, there is a small increase in the share of firms with fewer than 10 long-term workers around the time of policy announcement, but there is no statistically significant discontinuity.
-The share of firms with fewer than 10 long-term workers averaged over the 6 months leading up to announcement (December 2008--May 2008) is 0.857, and the share of firms with fewer than 10 long-term workers averaged over the 6 months including and following announcement (June 2009--November 2009) is 0.861 (the p-value of the difference between the means is 0.197).
+As discussed by \cite{mccrary2008}, a discontinuity in the share of firms with fewer than 10 long-term workers at the time of announcement suggests that firms may strategically alter their workforce quickly to avoid EPSW, which would mean our designation of treatment would not be as good as random.
+Panel (A) of Figure \ref{mccrary} investigates this concern by plotting the share of firms in our sample with strictly fewer than 10 long-term workers across time, and overlays a separate best-fit polynomial for the time period before versus after policy announcement.
+As can be seen visually, there is a small increase in the share of firms with fewer than 10 long-term workers around the time of policy announcement.
+However, there is no statistically significant discontinuity; the p-value for the test of the null hypothesis that the share of firms with fewer than 10 long-term workers is equal in May and June 2009 is $0.43.$

 Second, would an alternative time, such as policy enactment instead of policy announcement, be more appropriate to denote the ``post'' period?
 We believe not.
-As seen in Figure \ref{mccrary}, there is one notable time interval over which the share of firms with strictly fewer than 10 long-term workers increases, and this is centered around policy announcement.
+As seen in panel (A) of Figure \ref{mccrary}, there is one notable time interval over which the share of firms with strictly fewer than 10 long-term workers increases, and this is centered around policy announcement.
 This indicates EPSW announcement likely led to anticipatory firm responses.
 Note that firm size responses are consistent with firms attempting to avoid the bite of the policy, suggesting policy announcement was salient to firms (but as discussed in the previous paragraph, the lack of discontinuity around the announcement date allows us to proceed with our difference-in-difference analysis).
-No such change is discernible around the time of policy enactment.
+No such change is discernible around the time of policy enactment.\footnote{We believe that earlier anticipation of the policy is unlikely because EPSW was introduced to the Chilean senate only in May 2009.
+Moreover, in unreported results, we show that our findings are qualitatively and quantitatively similar if we change our analysis to designate policy time to be April 2009.}